Food Science and Human Nutrition -

 Graduate Record Exam

 Graduate Record Exam (GRE) scores are often required for graduate programs, especially for combined internship/graduate programs.
 The 4-hour general GRE test is administered at the University of Hawai'i in the Queen Lili'uokalani Center for Student Services in the Testing Center.
-The cost is currently $205.
 To prepare for taking the GRE you can either purchase GRE practice books and software from most bookstores and/or you can download a GRE practice test for free from the GRE website.
 For further information, contact the Testing Center at 956-3454.

 Student Learning Outcomes